strawberry-graphql/strawberry/docs/integrations/sanic.md

 ## get_context

-`get_context` allows to provide a custom context object that can be used in your resolver.
-You can return anything here, by default we return a dictionary with the request.
+By overriding `GraphQLView.get_context` you can provide a custom context object for your resolvers.
+You can return anything here; by default GraphQLView returns a dictionary with the request.

 ```python
 class MyGraphQLView(GraphQLView):